Social Media – Players

 Questions to Ask Yourself:

-- Would I want my grandparent to see my posts?
+• Would I want my grandparents to see my posts?
 If not, don’t post it.

 Coaches look for:

-- Your interests, adventures, insights into who you are off the court
+• Your interests, adventures, and insights into who you are off the court

 What NOT to post online: